 - Don’t send copy/pasted emails.
 These emails have been sent hundreds or maybe thousands of times and will only contribute to getting your email marked as spam.

 - Don’t try to deceive the recipient.
-You can get on the blacklist for tricking them.
+You can get on the blacklist to trick them.